jamietech/themis/content/acts/keeping-it-friendly.md

     2. a characteristic that is often imputed to a person with any of the attributes; or
     3. an attribute that a person is presumed to have, or to have had at any time, by the person discriminating; or
     4. an attribute that a person had, even if the person did not have it at the time of the discrimination.

+### 24A Disrupting the House proscribed

+1. This section applies within any channel the dominant purpose of which is communication for House of Commons business.
+2. A person must not---
+    1. disrupt business in a burdensome manner; or
+    2. engage in name calling or levy insults; or
+    3. use abusive and insulting language of a nature likely to create disorder.

 ## Part 2 Enforcement by moderators